-Thursday, January 22nd, we will focus on assessment activity leading to your communication strategies. … My colleague, Brian Allen will co-present.
+This week Thursday, July 17th, we will focus on a strategic, more career-oriented, definition of FIT, answering your questions and concerns at each step of the way… My colleague, Brian Allen will co-present.
 Your Careerpilot has created collateral development: resumes, correspondence, etc. as a separate topic for our next event.

 This is a great place to start for new-comers as the other Core Topics will follow in sequence… THIS WEEK’s Workshop… Achieving CareerFIT brings focus to those elusive decisions regarding positioning and targeting your efforts.

 The first five steps of the 12 step process, from assessment to beginning the evolution of your LinkedIn Profile, will be discussed.

 Write out the factors that are important to you in a job… actually write out your list.
 During your career transition, learn the value of setting your offer criteria, a key element of your Personal Market Plan:

 - Creates an objective target for your efforts ahead;